yavorysynka/zotero-better-bibtex/Citation-Keys.md

 * Drag and drop LaTeX citations to your favorite LaTeX editor
 * Show both pinned (fixed) citation keys and dynamically generated ones in the reference list view
+* Search for citation keys (if you select "All fields and tags" in the search box)

 ## Set your own, fixed citation keys